Elliot Rodger: Santa Barbara

-Rodger soon began developing a deep hatred towards the people of Isla Vista, seeing himself as a sophisticated person deserving of relationships with attractive blonde women; he believed women were wrong for rejecting him, and blamed men who were more successful than him for their rejection.
-Rodger started to have thoughts of killing couples, envisioning himself stabbing them to death while they were engaged in sexual activity.

-In July 2011, during a visit to a Starbucks coffee outlet, Rodger noticed a couple kissing; he followed them outside and threw his coffee at them.
+Rodger soon began developing hostility toward the people in Isla Vista, viewing himself as deserving of relationships with attractive blonde women and resenting those he perceived as more socially successful.
+Rodger started to have thoughts of killing women and couples, envisioning himself murdering couples when they were engaged in sexual activity.
+In July 2011, during a visit to a Starbucks coffee outlet, Rodger saw a couple kissing; he followed them outside and threw his coffee at them.
 The man yelled at Rodger, who fled the scene.
-That same month, Rodger saw another couple kissing at a food court; he followed them in his car and splashed them with iced tea.
+That same month, Rodger noticed a couple kissing at a food court and later splashed them with iced tea.
 At SBCC, Rodger dropped a sociology course after seeing a blonde woman with her boyfriend in class.
+He became attracted to a woman in his math class and later discovered her Facebook profile, where he saw she had a boyfriend.
+He became angered by this and subsequently dropped the class.
 In January 2012, while driving past a bus stop, Rodger attempted to engage two blonde women by smiling; when they did not return the smile, he turned his car around and splashed them with his latté.

+Rodger's father began working as a second unit director on The Hunger Games (2012).
 Rodger soon developed an obsession with designer clothing, purchasing items in an attempt to elevate his status.
 He would roam around Isla Vista every day, often sitting outside a Domino's Pizza outlet hoping a woman would find him attractive and initiate a conversation with him.
 In an attempt to find social connection, Rodger made a friend who introduced him to other acquaintances in hopes of integrating him into their circle.